theNewDynamic/aba-icc/_cases-charges/the-prosecutor-vs-s-gadaffi-and-senussi-charges-abdullah-al-senussi.md

 Al-Senussi was arrested in Mauritania on March 17, 2012 and extradited to Libya on September 5.
 Pre-Trial Chamber I ruled that the case against Al-Senussi was currently inadmissible on October 11, 2013.
 He remains in custody in Libya.

-For more information on the Prosecutor v.
-Senussi please visit the Court's [website](http://www.icc-cpi.int/en_menus/icc/situations%20and%20cases/situations/icc0111/related%20cases/icc01110111/Pages/icc01110111.aspx).
+Please visit the Court’s website for more information on [The Prosecutor v.
+Gaddafi](https://www.icc-cpi.int/libya/gaddafi).

 ### Charges